datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 any standard dataset or repository -- contains the dataset's keystore (object tree) under ``annex/objects`` [#f2]_.
-In conjunction, keystore and bare Git repository are the original dataset -- just differently represented, with no *working tree*, i.e., directory hierarchy that exists in the original dataset.
+In conjunction, keystore and bare Git repository are the original dataset -- just differently represented, with no *working tree*, i.e., directory hierarchy that exists in the original dataset, and without the name it was created under, but stored under its dataset ID.

-If necessary, the keystores can be `7zipped <https://www.7-zip.org/>`_ (``archives/``), either for compression gains, or for use on HPC-systems with `inode <https://en.wikipedia.org/wiki/Inode>`_ limitations.
+If necessary, the keystores can be (compressed) `7zipped <https://www.7-zip.org/>`_ (``archives/``), either for compression gains, or for use on HPC-systems with `inode <https://en.wikipedia.org/wiki/Inode>`_ limitations.
-Despite of this, those archives could be indexed and support relatively fast random read access.
+Despite being 7zipped, those archives could be indexed and support relatively fast random read access.
 Thus, the entire key store be put into an archive, re-using the exact same directory structure, and remains fully accessible while only using a handful of inodes, regardless of file number and size.

-A RIA store fully self-contained, and is a plain file system storage, not a database.
+On an infrastructural level, a RIA store is fully self-contained, and is a plain file system storage, not a database.
 It can be set up on any infrastructure that a dataset can be created on, with only few additional software requirements.

 .. findoutmore:: Software Requirements